-Today, I’m going to talk about seven content marketing hacks that will crush it in 2019.
+Today, I’m going to talk about seven content marketing hacks that will crush it in 2021 and beyond.

 Content Marketing Hack #1 – The Skyscraper Method

-I've talked about the art of the skyscraper technique, which was developed by Brian Dean of Backlinko back in 2015.
+I've talked about the art of the skyscraper technique, which was developed by Brian Dean of Backlinko.
 Broken down into three steps, the skyscraper technique involves:

 - Finding link-worthy content

 - Creating something better

 Simply put: the skyscraper technique when you produce a piece that is 10X better than the first, second or third result in Google’s SERPs.

 A good example of this is Neil Patel’s article The Beginner’s Guide to Online Marketing, which is not just one page that talks about online marketing – it's 14 different chapters and really well designed: